 You’ve Found a Feral Cat – Now What?

-* The Kaua`i Humane Society will no longer accepts feral cats whose only possible outcome is euthanasia. *
+* The Kaua`i Humane Society will no longer accept healthy feral cats. *

 - Kittens of 8-10 weeks of age that are handleable, will be accepted for intake.